puppetlabs/puppet-docs/source/pe/3.7/puppet_overview.markdown

 1. The user [describes re-usable pieces of configuration][step1] by creating or downloading Puppet modules.
 2. The user [assigns (and configures) classes][step2] to each machine in the PE deployment.
-3. Each node [fetches and applies its complete configuration][step3] from the puppet master server, either on a recurring schedule or on demand.
+3. Each node [fetches and applies its complete configuration][step3] from the Puppet master server, either on a recurring schedule or on demand.
 This configuration includes all of the classes that have been assigned to that node.
 Applying a configuration enforces the desired state that was defined by the user, and submits a report about any changes that had to be made.
 4. The user may view aggregate and individual reports to monitor what resources have been changed by Puppet.

 Continue reading this page for an overview of the first three activities and links to deeper info.
 See [the Viewing Reports and Inventory Data page](./console_reports.html) to learn how to monitor Puppet's activity from the PE console.